usalma1990/Heart-Disease-Prediction/README.md

 Model Validation

-Using train test split, the data will be split into training data = 70 percent;
+Using train test split, the data will be split into train and test in the ratio of 70 and 30 respectively
-testing data = 30 percent

 Modelling